 Our Compost Climate Connections webinar series features the crucial role of compost to protect the climate.

 Compost is an essential ingredient in carbon farming as it provides soil both organic matter and beneficial microbes.
 For the fifth webinar of the series, we are joined by Dan Matsch of Eco-Cycle and Mark Easter of Colorado State University’s Natural Resource Ecology Laboratory (NREL).
 In Boulder County, Colorado, Eco-Cycle and NREL have established carbon farming pilot projects to adapt the science used in the Marin Carbon Project in California for the Rocky Mountain climate.
-This webinar will explore two of the pilot projects now underway in Boulder County and City of Boulder agricultural open space.
+This webinar explored two of the pilot projects now underway in Boulder County and City of Boulder agricultural open space.
 In both projects, compost application is one of five treatments being measured.
+View the recording below!

 This webinar is one in a series ILSR offers to advance composting.
 View our webinar resources here.